ForestAdmin/documentation-user-guide/other-tabs/collaboration/approval-requests.md

 You must be on a [Forest Admin Pro plan](https://www.forestadmin.com/pricing) to have access to this feature.
 {% endhint %}

-Approval requests are created by smarts actions that require manual validation to be executed according to the [Approval workflow](../../project-settings/teams-and-users/manage-roles.md#approval-workflow-permissions).
-On this screen, you'll find all the actions linked to these approvals, divided into three lists: &#x20;
+Approval requests are created by triggering smart actions that require manual validation to be executed according to the [Approval workflow](../../project-settings/teams-and-users/manage-roles.md#approval-workflow-permissions).
+On this screen, you will find all approval requests divided into three lists: &#x20;

 - __Created__:  This is the list of pending approvals you have generated.